How much is Salvador Perez's Contract in 2025?

-Salvador Perez has gained not only a considerable amount of awards but he has quite a few achievements to his name as well.
-He is an eight time All-Star.
-A World Series Champion in 2015 and the same year he became the World Series MVP.
-He also won the Silver Slugger Award four times and won the Gold Glove Award five times.
+Salvador Perez has quite a few achievements to his name.
+He is a nine-time All-Star.
+A World Series Champion in 2015, and the same year, he became the World Series MVP.
+He also won the Silver Slugger Award and the Gold Glove Award five times.
 He had also won the AL Comeback Player of the Year, MLB home run leader, and AL RBI leader awards.
 Furthermore, he made it to the All-MLB first team two times.

 Salvador Perez's Contract Breakdown